 You are invited to have a place at our table!

-All board members represent a Helping Heart Nurturing Partner organization.
+All board members represent an organization which supports the pantry through volunteering, fundraising, and organizing food drives.
 Please inquire about having your organization be a part of the Board.

 The Hope Advisory Board oversees the day to day management of the organization and are listed below: